f3rs3n/VREC-dat-filter/README.md

 1.  **Filtered DAT File:**
     * Named as specified by `output_file` or defaults to `<input_filename>_filtered.dat`.
-    * Contains `<game>` entries from the input DAT that matched a recommended title from the scraped URLs based on the fuzzy matching threshold.
+    * Contains `<game>` entries selected by the "best match" (and multi-disc) logic.
     * **Updated Header:** The `<header>` section is modified:
-        * `<name>`: Appends ` (VREC DAT Filter)` (after attempting to remove original final parentheses like `(Retool)`).
+        * `<name>`: Appends ` (VREC DAT Filter)`.
         * `<description>`: Appends ` (VREC DAT Filter)`.
-        * `<version>`: Set to the script's current version (e.g., `1.3.2`).
+        * `<version>`: Set to the script's current version (e.g., `1.4.2`).
         * `<date>`: Set to the date the script was run (YYYY-MM-DD).
         * `<author>`: Set to "f3rs3n, Gemini".
         * `<homepage>`: Set to the script's GitHub repository URL.
-        * Other relevant tags like `<url>`, `<retool>`, `<clrmamepro>`, `<comment>` are generally preserved from the original header if they existed.
+        * Other relevant tags are generally preserved.

 2.  **Unmatched Titles CSV File(s):**
-    * One CSV file *may* be created for *each unique URL processed* (including expanded `/Homebrew`, `/Japan` variants).
+    * One CSV file *may* be created for *each unique URL processed*.
-    * A CSV is only created for a specific URL if titles were successfully scraped from it, *and* some of those titles did *not* find a match in the input DAT file.
+    * A CSV is only created for a specific URL if titles were scraped from it, *and* some of those titles did *not* result in a game being kept in the final DAT via the best match logic.
     * **Location:** Same directory as the output DAT file.
-    * **Naming:** Derived from the URL path, sanitized for filesystem use, ending with `_unmatched.csv` (e.g., `PlayStation_unmatched.csv`, `PlayStation_Homebrew_unmatched.csv`, `Mega_Drive_Japan_unmatched.csv`).
+    * **Naming:** Derived from the URL path, sanitized, ending with `_unmatched.csv` (e.g., `PlayStation_unmatched.csv`).
-    * **Content:** A simple list of the cleaned recommended titles from that specific URL that were *not* found with sufficient similarity in the input DAT.
-Useful for investigating potential misses or DAT naming issues.
+    * **Content:** A simple list of the cleaned recommended titles from that specific URL for which no corresponding game was kept in the filtered DAT.
+Useful for investigating regional title differences (like Spyro 2) or other misses.

 3.  **Log File (Optional):**
     * Created only if the `--log-file <FILEPATH>` argument is used.
-    * Contains detailed logging information from the `DEBUG` level upwards, including timestamps, individual match results (if found), errors, and the final summary.
-Useful for debugging and record-keeping.
+    * Contains detailed logging information from the `DEBUG` level upwards, including timestamps, potential matches found, best match selections, errors, and the final summary.

 ## 10. Console Output

 * Uses Python's `logging` module.
 * Requires the `coloredlogs` library for colored output (otherwise output is monochrome).
 * Default log level is `INFO`, showing major steps, warnings, errors, and the final summary.
-* Use `--log-level DEBUG` for much more verbose output, including scraping details and individual match results.
+* Use `--log-level DEBUG` for much more verbose output.
-* Console messages (by default) are formatted as `LEVEL: Message` (e.g., `INFO: Filtering complete.`) without timestamps.
+* Console messages (by default) are formatted as `LEVEL: Message` without timestamps.
 * Progress bars (`tqdm`) are displayed during web scraping and DAT filtering phases.

 ## 11. Origin and Acknowledgements

 The initial idea for filtering DAT files based on the Vs. Recommended Games wiki recommendations was inspired by rishooty's vrec-dat-filter script ([https://github.com/rishooty/vrec-dat-filter](https://github.com/rishooty/vrec-dat-filter)).

 However, this particular Python script is a complete rewrite from scratch.
-It was developed collaboratively with the assistance of Google Gemini (using an experimental version available around March 2025), as the primary author did not have the necessary programming expertise to implement the desired features and iterative refinements independently.
+It was developed collaboratively with the assistance of Google Gemini (using an experimental version available around March/April 2025), as the primary author did not have the necessary programming expertise to implement the desired features and iterative refinements independently.